 Title: Coordinator of World Languages, Associate Professor of Spanish

 Office Location: Scotus Hall 310

-- B.A. in Modern Languages at Wright State University in Fairborn, Ohio
+- B.A., Modern Languages, Wright State University

 Dr. Margaret Morales, aka Señora, is a native of Ohio, but achieved her expertise in Spanish during the 13 ½ years she lived in Mexico City where she worked as a translator, an interpreter, and an ESL teacher.
 She has taught Spanish and culture courses at Saint Francis University since the fall of 1995.
-Prior to that, she taught at The Ohio State University and Denison University.
+Prior to that, she taught at Ohio State University and Denison University.
 She has been the Coordinator of World Languages at SFU since 1997.

-She has designed four new minors at SFU –a Minor in Spanish for Health Sciences, a Minor in Spanish for Law Enforcement, a Global Cultures and Languages Minor, and a World Languages Minor.
+Dr. Morales has designed four new minors at SFU –a Minor in Spanish for Health Sciences, a Minor in Spanish for Law Enforcement, a Global Cultures and Languages Minor, and a World Languages Minor.
 She created specialized courses for the first two of these minors: Conversational Medical Spanish, Advanced Medical Spanish, and Spanish for Law Enforcement.

 Dr. Morales loves teaching Spanish and culture and is committed to fomenting a respect for people of all cultures.
 Her other passions include peace and justice issues, reading historical novels, and of course, watching her Ohio State Buckeyes beat Michigan.

 - Dissertation for Ph.D. in Latin American Literature: Literary Nonfiction in Works by Isabel Allende and Guadalupe Loaeza, UMI Dissertation Services, 2002, 305 pp.